joaomelo/web-utils/readme.md

 The schema is the data structure used by your app.
 You define it with javascript.

-Every calystone app has a minimal default schema with auth and a key value store.
+Every Web-utils app has a minimal default schema with auth and a key value store.

 When you define tables in your schema it auto enables commands and queries.